ZahidHasan/zahidhasan.github.io/_posts/2021-10-21-conda-not-found-after-installing-anaconda-or-miniconda-in-kali-vmware.md

 # <<< conda initialize <<<
 ```

-### Now open .zshrc file and paste the coppied code at the end.
+### Now open .zshrc file in home and paste the coppied code at the end.

 Thats it! conda now found